emilwidlund/void/README.md

 Endpoints:

 - `POST /v1/deploy` — accepts `{ checksum, ir, meta }` from `void deploy`.
 The
-  IR is parsed with the compiler's schema and the checksum re-verified; an already-active checksum is a no-op (`unchanged`), otherwise a new config version is stored.
+  IR is parsed with the compiler's schema and the checksum re-verified (400 on mismatch); an already-active checksum is a no-op (200 `unchanged`), otherwise a new config version is stored (201 `accepted`).
 - `POST /v1/events` — batch event ingestion: `{ "events": [{ "name": "api.request",
   "external_customer_id": "acme", "properties": { ... } }] }`.
 Every event is
-  evaluated against each meter's filter and folded into its aggregation (count/sum/max/min/avg/unique), keyed per customer.
+  evaluated against each meter's filter and folded into its aggregation (count/sum/max/min/avg/unique), keyed per customer (`anonymous` when no customer id is given).
+Responds 202 with a per-meter match summary, or 409 if no config has been deployed yet.
 - `GET /v1/usage` — aggregated usage per meter and customer.
 - `GET /v1/config` — the active config version.
-- `GET /v1/stream` — server-sent events: a full `{ usage, config }` snapshot
+- `GET /v1/stream` — server-sent events: a full `{ usage, config, history }`
-  on connect, then one per ingested batch or deploy (the dashboard's live feed).
+  snapshot on connect, then one per ingested batch or deploy (the dashboard's live feed). `history` is the last 600 change-points of usage, which powers the dashboard's charts.
+- `GET /health` — liveness check.

 State is in-memory for now — a real deployment would back the config store and usage state with a database.